 Lembeh Strait in Indonesia is without exaggeration one of the world’s largest epicenter of “weirdness” and a paradise for underwater photographers.
 If you’ve so far dove only around colorful coral reefs, Lembeh offers a completely different experience.
 A monotonous sandbed with lots of rubbish may discourage you at first glance, but the reward is diving with the most bizarre little “monsters” on the planet.
 A lot of camouflaged fish imitate mushrooms, stone or grass, and instead of swimming, they walk the sandbed.
 Welcome to the amazing world of “muck diving”!
+You can find more about diving at Lembeh in my recently published acticle in Taucher Revue 185/2021 (in German).

 Click on photos to enlarge.